imshubhamkapoor/Font_Recognition/README.md

 `python run.py -c <no. of images> -bl <blur radius> -rbl <True>`

+**NOTE:** All the resulting images are pre-processed after cropping to 100x100 pixels.
+The input dataset must be of fixed dimensions before passing them into the model for training.

 ## Files Description

 - **main_file.ipynb** It contains the full code and is used to build the model using the jupyter notebook.
 It can be used independently to see how the model works.